- From Imitation to Reinforcement

 Summary

 The core intuition: do more of the good stuff, less of the bad stuff.
-Policy gradients are noisy, high-variance, and sensitive to reward scale — but with causality tricks, baselines, and large batches, they form the backbone of modern RL.
-They’re how robots learn to walk and how LLMs get aligned via RLHF.
+Policy gradients are noisy, high-variance, and sensitive to reward scale — but with causality tricks, baselines, and large batches, they work!

 Based on notes from Stanford CS224R (Spring 2025) — Deep Reinforcement Learning.